Ofgem: Energy Industry Voluntary Redress Scheme

 Ofgem launched an Energy Industry Voluntary Redress Scheme in 2018 to redistribute money paid by energy companies who have breached their operating licence conditions.
 Recipients of the fund include vulnerable energy consumers and developers of energy products and services that reduce the environmental impact.
 The scheme is managed by the Energy Saving Trust.

 Notable payments into the scheme include:

-£12.5m from PayPoint for breaking the 1998 Competition Act;
+£12.5M from PayPoint for breaking the 1998 Competition Act;

-£8.9 from OVO Energy for overcharging customers;
+£8.9M from OVO Energy for overcharging customers;

-£4.5m from Hornsea Wind Farm, £4.5m from Npower and £1.5 from UK Power Networks for failing to remain connected after a lightning strike causing a widespread blackout on 9 August 2019;
+£4.5M from Hornsea Wind Farm, £4.5M from Npower and £1.5M from UK Power Networks for failing to remain connected after a lightning strike causing a widespread blackout on 9 August 2019;

-£2.8m from OVO Energy, £2m from Scottish Power, £1.3m from British Gas, £1.2m from Shell Energy, £1m from SSE plc and amounts from £7k to £713k from 13 other energy suppliers for overcharging between 2013 and 2020;
+£2.8M from OVO Energy, £2m from Scottish Power, £1.3M from British Gas, £1.2M from Shell Energy, £1M from SSE plc and amounts from £7k to £713k from 13 other energy suppliers for overcharging between 2013 and 2020;

-£1.5m from Utility Warehouse for treating customers unfairly and increasing their financial distress;
+£1.5M from Utility Warehouse for treating customers unfairly and increasing their financial distress;

-and £1m from SSE plc for sending inaccurate customer statements.
+and £1M from SSE for sending inaccurate customer statements.